HadiJahanshahi/nTreeClus/README.md

 ```

 # Citation
 Please cite our work as below.
-You can have a free access to the paper in Arxiv:
+You can have a free access to the paper on Arxiv website:
 https://arxiv.org/abs/2102.10252

 ```